ADVICE ABOUT GETTING A PROPERTY APPRAISAL

 WHAT EXACTLY IS A PROPERTY APPRAISAL?

-Appraisals are provided by agents free (but if it’s inaccurate it can end up being costly).
+Appraisals are provided by real estate agents free (but if it’s inaccurate it can end up being costly).

 - An appraisal must be provided to you in writing by a licensed property appraiser.
 Verbal appraisals are not acceptable, ever.